-- (a) Every student stops all activity when the bell rings. - (b) When the whistle is blown, walk all the way to your line.
+(a) Every student stops all activity and step off the blue turf area when the bell rings.

+(b) When the whistle is blown, walk all the way to your line.

 Saving Play Areas: "Saving" or "reserving" a play area is not allowed.